On the Hierarchical Community Structure of Practical Boolean Formulas: Related Work

 \textbf{Heterogeneity:} Unlike uniformly-random formulas, the variable degrees in industrial formulas follow a powerlaw distribution~\cite{ansotegui2009powerlaw}.
 However, degree heterogeneity alone fails to explain the hardness of SAT instances.
 Some heterogeneous random k-SAT instances were shown to have superpolynomial resolution size \cite{blasius2020heterogeneity}, making them intractable for current solvers.

 \textbf{SATzilla:} SATzilla uses 138 disparate parameters~\cite{xu2012satzilla}, some of which are probes aimed at capturing a SAT solver's state at runtime, to predict solver running time.
-Unfortunately, there is no evidence that these parameters are amenable to theoretical analysis.
+Unfortunately, there is little or no evidence that most of these parameters are amenable to theoretical analysis.